Men’s Pelvic Health

 How We Can Help

-El Camino Health is known regionally for their advanced ability to diagnose and treat the complex problems of male urology, especially problems of the prostate.
+El Camino Health is known for our advanced ability to diagnose and treat the complex problems of male urology, especially problems of the prostate.
 But male pelvic health goes beyond prostate problems.

 Men have specific conditions related to the low back and pelvic region that can affect their overall health.
 Weak muscles, poor postural habits, surgery or trauma can cause imbalance and dysfunction in the muscles of the pelvic floor.
 Common conditions include:

-The good news is, these conditions can often be treated with physical therapy customized to your individual needs.
+The good news is — we can often treat these conditions with physical therapy customized to your individual needs.
 El Camino Health has a dedicated staff of physical therapists specializing in pelvic health for men and women.

-Communication with your doctor and other care providers is an integral part of our approach.
-After a thorough evaluation and diagnosis by your doctor, your treatments are one-on-one with your therapist in a private treatment room or in our gym.
+Communication between our specialists and your other care providers is an integral part of our approach.
+After your doctor gives you a thorough evaluation and diagnosis, you may have one-on-one treatment visits with your physical therapist in a private treatment room or in our gym.

-Common treatment techniques include manual therapy, posture correction, core muscle strengthening and pain reducing strategies.
-Treatment can also include the re-education of the muscles of the pelvic floor using biofeedback and electrical stimulation to contract and release them.
+Common treatment techniques include manual therapy, posture correction, core muscle strengthening and pain-reducing strategies.
+Treatment can also include the reeducation of the muscles of the pelvic floor using biofeedback and electrical stimulation to make them contract and release.

 Our goal is to empower you with education so you have a better understanding of your symptoms, and an individualized program to increase strength and wellness.